photographing the red hot street style of são paulo, straight up | read | i-D

 What do you think your generation will be remembered for?

-S: Being revolutionary when it comes to self-expression, and being very politicised.
+S: Being revolutionary when it comes to self-expression, and being very politicized.
 C: A generation of problem solvers.

 What's the best advice you would give to a newcomer in your city?